-Fledgling Solar Technology Promising Big Efficiency Gains Raises $2.5M
+Fledgling Solar Technology Promising Output Gains Raises $2.5M

-SunDensity, a solar startup promising 20 percent module efficiency gains due to specially coated glass, raised $2.5 million in initial financing to begin commercializing its product.
+SunDensity, a solar startup promising 20 percent power output gains* due to specially coated glass, raised $2.5 million in initial financing to begin commercializing its product.

 If commercially successful, the technology could measurably increase the output of solar panels, reducing the number of modules needed to produce the same amount of electricity and cutting installation costs.

-Note: Correction: The story originally said SunDensity's product promised module efficiency gains of 20 percent.